-Christina Cappelletti, LGSW, MSW, MA, coordinates the DC Center Behavioral Health Program and the DC Anti-Violence Project.
+Christina Cappelletti, LICSW, MSW, MA, coordinates the DC Center Behavioral Health Program and the DC Anti-Violence Project.
 Christina has been a Queer change agent for over two decades, including several years working with LGBTQ+ youth and elders in San Francisco/East Bay, California.
 She also lived in Colorado, where she started a gender counseling program at a public health clinic, as well as co-founding a queer-owned art gallery and community artists studio.
 Both as a therapist and an artist, she deeply appreciates creating space for the processes of personal growth and transformation for all identities.

 Pronouns: She/Hers/Open (Pangender)